Visyond/website-hugo/site/content/_index.md

         - text: Make your models easier to understand with natural language formulas.
         - text: Identify cell types and content at a glance (i.e., input, output, numbers, strings, boolean).
       descr: >-
-        Make your spreadsheets error-proof.
-Get a bird’s-eye view of spreadsheet structure, detect root causes of errors and anomalies.
+        Get collaborative analysis tools that everybody on the team can easily use — no code or macros — just press a button and get informative results.
       video: >-
         /video/Understand Model Structure, Detect Errors and Anomalies - Visyond.mp4
       videoPoster: /video/grid_thumbnail.jpg
-      title: Reduce the risk of errors
+      title: Automate what-if and risk analysis

     - learnMore: